Slow evolution towards generalism in a model of variable dietary range: Appendix

-Therefore, we see that the four blocks of \(\mM\) are defined as follows:
+We can perform the matrix product of \(\mM\) and \( ^T\) and compare the terms to those in the evolution equations for \(\tilde{r}(t,x)\) and \(\tilde{c}(t,x)\).
+Thus, we see that the four blocks of \(\mM\) are defined as follows:

-\(\mathbb{1}_N\) is the \(N\times N\) identity matrix.
-The \(N\times N\) matrix \(\mG\) is the matrix representation of the (top-hat) resource preference distributions for non-periodic boundaries on resource space.
+\(\mathbb{1}_N\) is the \(N\times N\) identity matrix. \(\boldsymbol{\Delta}\) is defined identically to \(\boldsymbol{\Delta_w}\) (see Section~\ref{sec:CoarseGrainingDietaryRange}).
+The \(N\times N\) matrix \(\mG\) is the matrix representation of the (bounded uniform) resource preference distributions for non-periodic boundaries on resource space.
 For dietary range \(w\) it has values \(\frac{1}{w}\) in a diagonal strip and zeros everywhere else.
 The maximum number of non-zero values in a row is \(wN\) (rounded), but this is reduced for rows representing individuals that are close enough to the boundaries on resource space for their preference distribution to be truncated.

 To find the modes that die away most slowly within this system, indicative of the number of coexisting species for a given value of dietary range predicted by this model, we analyse the eigenvalues of the matrix \(\mM\).
 The eigenvalue with maximum real part was found and its corresponding eigenvector extracted.
 A fast Fourier transform was then taken of the second half of this eigenvector (the part corresponding to the consumer distribution perturbation).
 This process is repeated for each value of \(w\).
 Combining these spectra and normalising each one such that the maximum power was 1 in each results in the plot shown in Figure~\ref{fig:PowerSpectrum_Neumann}.